 Non-Renewal of Lease

-Steps to Filing an Eviction in South Carolina
+Filing an Eviction in South Carolina

-After a notice period, a landlord can file for a Rule/Order to Show Cause to evict a tenant.
+After the notice period, a landlord can file for a Rule/Order to Show Cause to evict a tenant.
 The filing fee is $40 for the Rule to Show Cause and an extra $10 for a Writ of Ejectment.
 The landlord must file all the forms properly for a successful eviction.

 - Find the justice court that has jurisdiction over the rental property.
 This can be done by looking up the property's address on the South Carolina Judicial Department website.